huggingface/blog/ml-for-games-3.md

   <figcaption>NVlabs instant-ngp, which supports NeRF-to-mesh conversion.</figcaption>
 </figure>

 The practical use of assets generated using the text-to-NeRF-to-mesh pipeline is limited in a similar way to assets produced using photogrammetry.
 That is, the resulting mesh is not immediately game-ready, and requires significant work and expertise to become a game-ready asset.
-In this sense, NeRF-to-mesh may be a useful tool as-is, but doesn't yet reach a transformative potential along the lines of recent text-to-image breakthroughs.
+In this sense, NeRF-to-mesh may be a useful tool as-is, but doesn't yet reach the transformative potential of text-to-3D.

 Since NeRF-to-mesh, like photogrammetry, is currently most suited to creating ultra-high-fidelity assets with significant manual post-processing, it doesn't really make sense for creating a farming game in 5 days.
 In which case, I decided to just use cubes of different colors to represent the crops in the game.